frovedis/frovedis/doc/manual/python/ml/NearestNeighbors.md

     (5, 4)        1.4142135623730951
     (5, 5)        0.0

-Like in fit(), frovedis-like input can be used to speed-up the computation of indices and distances at server side.
+Like in fit(), frovedis-like input can be used to speed-up the computation of graph construction at server side.

 For example,